From First Pour to Final Putt: What It’s Like to Serve at the US Open

 As we grab our bagels, Alex comes up with a kitschy song: “put your bagels dowwwwn,” I hear Alex belt from the backseat.
 It’s silly, but it becomes our morning routine.

-We arrive with twenty minutes to spare before service – just enough time to dial in the espresso machine, settle our nerves, and say hello to the other caterers.
+We arrive with twenty minutes to spare before service, leaving just enough time to dial in the espresso machine, settle our nerves, and say hello to the other caterers.